rancher/fleet-docs/docs/gitrepo-add.md

   paths:
   - simple

+  # PollingInterval configures how often fleet checks the git repo.
+The default
+  # is 15 seconds.
+  # Setting this to zero does not disable polling.
+It results in a 15s
+  # interval, too.
+  #
+  # pollingInterval: 15

+  # Paused  causes changes in Git to not be propagated down to the clusters but
+  # instead mark resources as OutOfSync
+  #
+  # paused: false

+  # Increment this number to force a redeployment of contents from Git
+  #
+  # forceSyncGeneration: 0

   # The service account that will be used to perform this deployment.
   # This is the name of the service account that exists in the
   # downstream cluster in the cattle-fleet-system namespace.
 It is assumed